shenba1712/wctool/README.md

 1. Combine options to get multiple flags to get more values.

-`./wctool -wl absolute/path/to/text/file` -> This will display both number of words and lines in the file.
+`./wctool -wl absolute/path/to/text/file` -> This will display the number of words and lines in the file.

 2. Not specifying a flag will calculate all values

-`./wctool absolute/path/to/text/file` -> This will display number of words, lines, characters, and bytes in the file.
+`./wctool absolute/path/to/text/file` -> This will display the file's number of words, lines, characters, and bytes.

 ### Helpers options

 Picocli enables the option of displaying a usage document for users to use the document.
-This can be viewed using
+This can be viewed using:

 `./wctool -h` or `./wctool --help`